Identification, Images, & Information

 Remarks

-Many small, ground-nesting bees observed in areas of sandy soil are members of the family, Andrenidae.
-Characteristics of this family (of which there are approximately 3000 species) are: Small size, 20 mm, (or smaller) brown to black in color, and nesting in a burrow in areas of sparse vegetation, old meadows, dry road beds, sandy paths.
-Although the nests are built in close proximity of one another, the bees are solitary (each female capable of constructing a nest and reproducing).
-Many species are active in March and April when they collect pollen and nectar from early spring blooming flowers.
-The female bee digs a hole 2-3 inches deep excavating the soil and leaving a pile on the surface.
-She then digs a side tunnel that ends in a chamber (there are about 8 chambers per burrow).
-Each chamber is then filled with a small ball of pollen and nectar.
-An egg is laid on the top of each pollen ball and the female seals each brood chamber.
-The emerging larval bees feed on the pollen/nectar ball until they pupate.
+Many small (<20 mm), solitary, ground-nesting bees observed in areas of sandy soil are members of this family.
+They nest in a burrow in areas of sparse vegetation, old meadows, dry road beds, sandy paths.
+The nests may be built in close proximity of one another.
+Many species are foraging in Mar‒Apr.
+The female digs a hole 2‒3" deep leaving a pile on the surface.
+She then digs side tunnels (~8 per burrow) each ending in a chamber.
+The female provisions each chamber with a ball of pollen and nectar, lays an egg on the ball, and seals the chamber.
+The emerging larva consumes the ball.